MarcelRobeer/explabox/docs/source/index.rst

 :doc:`example-usage`
     An extended usage example, showcasing how you can *explore*, *examine*, *expose* and *explain* your AI model.

+:doc:`overview`
+   Overview of the general idea behind the `explabox` and its package structure.

 :doc:`Explabox API reference <api/explabox>`
     A reference to all classes and functions included in the `explabox`.